qkzk/fm/development.md

 - FIX: sorting didn't reset the focus to main window
 - Multiple copies.
 Copy files while another copy is happening.
 The display won't flicker anymore while copying.
   Interally, it uses a queue to store the source & destination.
+- Copy flagged files to primary clipboard with F11.
+Flag existing files from clipboard with F12

 #### Changelog